seanmorris/smgen/README.md

 ## Search Index

 If `smgen-search` is installed and available on `PATH`, `smgen build` will generate `search.bin` from your page sources.
 If it is not installed, the rest of the build still completes.

+If you install it locally instead of globally, point `SMG_SEARCH` at the executable, for example `./node_modules/.bin/smgen-search`.

 ## Testing